GAR: Generative Adversarial Reinforcement Learning for Formal Theorem Proving: Additional experiments

 \subsection{Efficiency Study}

 We analyze the computational efficiency of the \method framework, as training from scratch demands substantial resources, to evaluate this, we compare our approach with Kimina-Prover~\citep{wang2025kimina}, selected for its transparent reporting of training details.
 The number of roll-out theorems and proofs per iteration in ~\citet{wang2025kimina} matches our configuration.
 From Figure 4 in their work, we observe that Kimina-Prover achieves approximately 2\% of performance gains after 25 training iterations, where \method trained Goedel-Prover-V2-8B reaches more improvements in merely three iterations.

-This comparison demonstrates the computational efficiency of our adversarial training paradigm.
-However, since current Long CoT provers have already undergone extensive RL optimization, prolonged additional RL training could degrade their performance.
-Given resource constraints preventing exhaustive experimentation, we leave the discussion of scalability of \method to future works.
+Notably, despite Kimina-Prover starting from an SFT base model, while \method starts from a heavily RL-trained base model, this comparison strengthens our efficiency claim.
+Because it is well established in prior work~\citep{guo2025deepseek} that models already heavily optimized via RL face diminishing returns and are inherently harder to improve than SFT baselines.
+The fact that \method achieves relatively significant gains on top of RL-optimized base models in only 3-5 iterations, while Kimina-Prover gains approximately 2\% from an SFT starting point over 25 iterations, demonstrates the high sample efficiency of our adversarial training paradigm.
+Given resource constraints that prevent exhaustive experimentation, we leave the discussion of the scalability of \method for future work.